Updated: Aug 1

 Learning & Specialization: Specialization is great.
 And learning to work broadly on a product by delivering customer value is great, too!
 These goals are not mutually exclusive.
 There is no false dichotomy, as we need them both.
 The LeSS-inspired org design allows the teams to pull items that they are capable of doing (utilizing their existing skills) as well as working with other teams on new things (acquiring new skills).

-As it is seen on the next illustration of a flow scan of Poster after the change, tight multi-function collaboration and the presence of feature teams contributed positively to shortening lead times for features.
+As is seen in the next illustration of a flow scan of Poster after the change, tight multi-function collaboration and the presence of feature teams contributed positively to shortening lead times for features.
 A big change for the developers was expanding the Definition of Done to include non-development activities like customer onboarding.
 Now, a feature is seen as done only after the first customer(s) use it.
-That created a powerful feedback loop to the teams and affected the way they design, work on and deploy the features.
+That created a powerful feedback loop to the teams and affected the way they design, work on, and deploy the features.

-Weekly collaborative requirement refinement sessions became a collaboration opportunity for all the stakeholders and the experts: customers, product managers, designers, representatives of the support department, client onboarding, engineering managers gathered with the feature teams.
+Weekly collaborative requirement refinement sessions became a collaboration opportunity for all the stakeholders and the experts: customers, product managers, designers, representatives of the support department, client onboarding, and engineering managers gathered with the feature teams.
 That accelerated the processes of forming requirements.
-And importantly, it has ensured much better shared understanding of what is expected to be done.
-This process contributed to minimizing lead times for features not only by reducing waiting for specifications, but also due to minimized rework because of improved alignment.
+And importantly, it has ensured a much better shared understanding of what is expected to be done.
+This process contributed to minimizing lead times for features not only by reducing waiting for specifications but also due to minimized rework because of improved alignment.

 The described LeSS adoption at Poster and its detailed org scans can be illustrated as an org topologies mapping provided below.
-Y0, Y1 and A2 archetypes were mainly converted to a C3-level organization practicing holistic product development and optimizing for adaptivity in learning and delivery.
+Y0, Y1, and A2 archetypes were mainly converted to a C3-level organization practicing holistic product development and optimizing for adaptivity in learning and delivery.

 Observed Adaptability and Resilience